chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/actions/index.md

 ## Introduction

 "Hi Jane.
-The customer asked if we can make this price pop out, when it's a promo?"
+The customer asked if we can make this price stand out when it's a promotion?"

 ![](ad1.png)